emmercm/igir/README.md

 Usage: igir [commands..] [options]

 Commands:
-  igir copy    Copy ROM files from the input to output directory igir move    Move ROM files from the input to output directory igir zip     Create .zip archives when copying or moving ROMs igir test    Test ROMs for accuracy after writing them to the output directory igir clean   Recycle unknown files in the output directory igir report  Generate a CSV report on the known ROM files found in the input directories (requi
+  igir copy     Copy ROM files from the input to output directory igir move     Move ROM files from the input to output directory igir extract  Extract ROM files in archives when copying or moving igir zip      Create zip archives of ROMs when copying or moving igir test     Test ROMs for accuracy after writing them to the output directory igir clean    Recycle unknown files in the output directory igir report   Generate a CSV report on the known ROM files found in the input directories (requ
-               res --dat)
+                ires --dat)

 Path options (inputs support globbing):
   -d, --dat            Path(s) to DAT files or archives                                   [array]